verji/element-web/docs/VerjiConfig.md

     Used by : CreationGrouper.tsx
 -   `UIFeature.enableRoomDevTools` - Enables/disables dev tools in the room
     Used by : DevtoolsDialog.tsx
--   `UIFeature.exportDefaultSizeLimit` - False sets the limit to 20MB vs 8MB and the option to set size.
+-   `UIFeature.exportDefaultSizeLimit` - False sets the limit to 20MB and removes UI to adjust limit vs 8MB and the option to set size.
     Used by : ExportDialog.tsx
 -   `UIFeature.allExportTypes` - False Sets the export to export from beginning, else use a timeline.
     Used by : ExportDialog.tsx